enfycius/enfycius/README.md

 Currently, I have been conducting various research attempts in the field of civil engineering, which is my main major and interests, in the fields of ConstructionIT, ROS-based robot, and sensor fusion by combining computer vision and artificial intelligence.
 In addition, I have recently joined various programs such as "소중한 봉사단", "Herald", and so forth at Hanbat National University to strengthen my skills.

 Also, I recently started coding tutoring.
-I have about 9 students so far.
+I have 17 students so far.
 I mainly teach students the Python language and partly android, as well as machine learning and deep learning.

 I see teaching as another learning opportunity and a chance to be at the forefront of education.